cbrnr/python-intro-short/09-Dictionaries/09-Dictionaries.md

 Working with dictionaries
 -------------------------
-As expected, we can use the `len` function to inspect the number of entries in a dictionary:
+As expected, we can use the `len` function to determine the number of entries in a dictionary:

 ```python
 >>> d = {"house": "Haus", "cat": "Katze", "snake": "Schlange"}